pdfminer/pdfminer.six/docs/README.md

 # Working on documentation

-The pdfminer.six docs are generated with [Sphinx](https://www.sphinx-doc.org/en/master/), using [reStructuredText](https://docutils.sourceforge.io/rst.html).
+The pdfminer.rtl docs are generated with [Sphinx](https://www.sphinx-doc.org/en/master/), using [reStructuredText](https://docutils.sourceforge.io/rst.html).

 The documentation is hosted on https://pdfminersix.readthedocs.io/.